nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 Making it super easy to rapidly prototype new dashboards.
 Once we are happy with what we've created, we can move on to deploying it with CDS Dashboards.

-The code below dives into creating a dashboard from insights.

 Our dashboard will be creating insights using `holoviews` and `panel` with `bokeh` as backend.